 How will the school know about my child’s special educational needs?

-- The LA will send to your child’s new school a copy of the finalised amended ECH Plan , setting out the objectives of the provision
+- The LA will send your child’s new school a copy of the finalised amended EHC Plan, setting out the objectives of the provision.

-- The secondary school SENCo could be invited to the Annual Review in Year 6
+- The secondary school SENCo could be invited to the EHC Review in Year 6.

-- The LA will also send a copy of the latest Annual Review report, together with the latest reports provided by professionals working with your child
+- The LA will also send the new school a copy of the latest EHC Review report, together with the latest reports provided by professionals working with your child.

 What happens if my child has SEN but does not have an EHC Plan?